-SAAs may draw down JAG funds in advance.
+Award recipients may drawdown JAG funds in advance.
 To do so, a trust fund must be established in which to deposit the funds.
 The trust fund may or may not be an interest-bearing account.
 If subrecipients draw down JAG funds in advance, they also must establish a trust fund in which to deposit funds.
-This trust fund requirement only applies to direct JAG award recipients as well as sub-recipients that are not on a reimbursement basis.
+This trust fund requirement only applies to direct JAG award recipients as well as subrecipients that are not on a reimbursement basis.